[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 Propylene glycol is an ingredient that often causes people to panic because it’s a key component of antifreeze.
 Which, sure, but so is water.
 You don’t need to freak out about an ingredient just because it also appears in another, unrelated product!
 Propylene glycol is a common food and the FDA categorises it as “generally recognised as safe.”

-Propylene glycol’s safety as a lube ingredient, though, is a divisive subject with some claiming that it can cause irritation.
-I’ve always avoided it but, given its presence as a key ingredient in a medically-approved lubricant (and one for sensitive skin, no less) I might have to reevaluate this!
+Propylene glycol’s safety as a lube ingredient, though, is a divisive subject.
+I’ve always avoided it but, given its presence as a key ingredient in a medically-approved lubricant (and one for sensitive skin, no less), I might have to reevaluate this!

 Traditional propylene glycol is a petrochemical, meaning that it is derived from non-renewable resources.
 However, there are also plant-based alternatives.
 Pjur does not specify which type it uses.